p-adic interpolation of automorphic periods for GL(2): Introduction

 \begin{remark}[Outline of article.]
-We first review central value formulae in $\S 2$, and then the distribution relations of Cornut-Vatsal \cite[$\S 6$]{CV} in $\S3$, before giving the two main constructions of $p$-adic interpolation series in $\S 4$. \end{remark}
+We first give some more details of the central value formulae described above in $\S 2$, and then the distribution relations of Cornut-Vatsal \cite[$\S 6$]{CV} in $\S3$, before giving the two main constructions of $p$-adic interpolation series in $\S 4$. \end{remark}